LAMBOTGIT/Release/README.md

 Usage:
 Place your chaacter in the meditation realm.
-Set regional/world enchantment and preffered difficulty.
+Set regional/world enchantment and preferred difficulty.
 click Run Bot
 Stop the bot hotkey is Shift+ESC or Shift+Space.
 Terminate the bot hotkey is Ctrl+Shift+E